 Management does not a present meet the requirements and is not properly classified as a profession.

 The nature of management has been influenced by the different concepts propounded by eminent management thinkers and Exports.

-- It requires special knowledge and Technical skill.
+- It requires special knowledge and technical skill.

-- It is an occupation in which the amount of Financial return is not the accepted measure of success.
+- It is an occupation in which the amount of financial return is not the accepted measure of success.

 - There should be rigid rules and Standards of qualification for the entrance of newcomers into the profession.